-Common VAST XML errors and how to fix them
+Common VAST tag errors and how to fix them

 Most VAST ad delivery failures come from the same handful of mistakes.
 This guide covers the errors that vastlint catches most frequently, with examples and fixes for each.